 An oil boiler draws fuel oil up from a tank, usually stored outside of the home.
 This fuel oil is sprayed over top of an igniter to create flames in the combustion chamber.
 The oil is sprayed continuously as a fine mist to keep the flame going.

 The flame generated by the oil warms up the combustion chamber which sits just below a water storage tank.
 Water is pumped from the house down through the tank and back up to where it is needed in the house again.
-As it’s pumped down through the tank it heats up dramatically and the water redistributes the heat to the rest of the house as it’s pumped away from the tank.
+As it is pumped down through the tank it heats up dramatically and the water redistributes the heat to the rest of the house as it is pumped away from the tank.

-Oil boilers aren’t the most common source of heat today, but they are still used in many remote locations that don’t rely on natural gas.
+Oil boilers are not the most common source of heat today, but they are still used in many remote locations that do not rely on natural gas boilers.
 Oil boilers are relatively affordable heating solutions and they can provide a great deal of heating when needed.

 Affordable Heating Source